-Development Victoria (DV), ABN 61 868 774 623, has certified its Australian business operations over the 2020-2021 financial year with Climate Active.
+Development Victoria (DV), ABN 61 868 774 623, has certified its entire business operations over the 2021-2022 financial year with Climate Active.
 Development Victoria's greenhouse gas emission inventory has been prepared according to the Climate Active Carbon Neutral Standard for Organisations ('Organisations Standard').
-The Organisations Standard provides best-practice guidance on how to measure, reduce, offset, validate, and report emissions that occur as a result of organisational operations.
-Employing the Organisations Standard provides Development Victoria's partners, clients, and communities confidence in the validity of Development Victoria's Carbon Neutral certification.
-The requirements of the Organisations Standard were designed to provide stakeholders with transparent information on the actions that have been taken to achieve carbon neutral status.
+The Organisations Standard continues to provide best-practice guidance on how to measure, reduce, offset, validate, and report emissions that occur as a result of organisational operations.

+Employing the Organisations Standard provides Development Victoria's staff, partners, clients, and communities confidence in the validity of Development Victoria's Carbon Neutral certification.
+The requirements of the standard are designed to provide stakeholders with transparent information on the actions that have been taken to achieve carbon neutral status.